+Camping is one of the best-known methods of the Scouting movement.
+When he founded the Scouting movement in the early 1900s, Robert Baden-Powell encouraged every Scout to learn the art of living out-of-doors.
+He believed a young person able to take care of himself while camping would have the confidence to meet life's other challenges, too.

-Merit Badge Details The Camping merit badge cannot be completed at camp.
-It is helpful to do as much of the paperwork at home, as possible, and bring to camp.
-Requirement 9b6 (Rappel down a rappel route of 30 feet or more) can be completed during camp.
-Eagle required.
-(SP) Cooking is a great course for those extra-hungry scouts and represents an excellent experience for any scout.
+Requirement 9b6 can be completed during camp.

+Cooking is a great course for those extra-hungry scouts and represents an excellent experience for any scout.
 This merit badge requires some cooking on the trail and at home.
-Requirements 3def will not be completed at camp.
+Parts of requirement 4 will not be completed at camp.

 Cooking is a daily two-period class.

-Conserved and Co Eagle required.
-The Emergency Preparedness merit badge cannot be completed at camp unless Requirements 2c, 8b & 9a or 9b are prepared at home and brought to camp to show the instructor.
-Requirement 1 (earn First Aid merit badge) is not checked off by the camp unless the scout/unit has documentation.
-Eagle required.
+Scouts are often called upon to help because they know first aid and they know about the discipline and planning needed to react to an emergency situation.
+Earning the Emergency Preparedness merit badge helps a Scout to be prepared by learning the actions that can be helpful and needed before, during, and after an emergency.

 Completing all the first-aid requirements for Tenderfoot, Second Class, and First Class are a prerequisite.
 The first session is a demonstration by each scout as described in Requirement 1 and scouts not having these skills will be removed from the class.
 The First Aid merit badge can be completed at camp if the scout brings items from home to make a personal first aid kit, not a store purchased kit.
 The material for this merit badge is not difficult, but there is a lot to do!

 First Aid is a daily two-period class.

-Eagle required.
-LOG The word Geocaching is a combination of "geo" which means "earth", and "cache" which means "a hiding place."
+The word geocache is a combination of "geo," which means "earth," and "cache," which means "a hiding place."
+Geocaching describes a hiding place on planet Earth-a hiding place you can find using a GPS unit.

-WE 1 and branes

-WX E N

-W X E

-Merit Badge